yuanshanmian/Linux-Experiment-4/README.md

 /* key：是一个函数，是创建/打开队列的键值，直接用常量指定或由ftok（）函数产生 */
 /* flag: is an integer value that specifies various flags for the msgget operation. typically used like 'IPC_CREAT | 0666', means bitwise ORed with the permissions value (0666) to set the desired permissions for the message queue. */
 /* Some commonly used flags include:*/
-/* 	ipc_create：create a new massage queue.
+/* 	ipc_create：create a new message queue.
 If the specified key exists, it has no effect) */ /*	ipc_excl：exculsive.
 Typically used with ipc_create to ensure created, and it'll fail if the specified key exist */ /*	ipc_nowait：used to indicate that a particular operation should be non-blocking.
 If the desired condition unsatisfied, it will return immediately with an error. */
 /*	or the '|' rusult of the above three, type is symbolic constant, all defined in <sys/ipc.h>*/